 Currently Teaching: Summer Programs

-Mr. Li has received top prizes in numerous prestigious competitions, including the Tchaikovsky International Competition in Moscow, the Young Concert Artists International Auditions in New York, and the Young Artists Competition of Mann Center for the Performing Arts in Philadelphia.
+Mr. Li is a prizewinner in numerous prestigious competitions, including the Tchaikovsky International Competition in Moscow and the Young Concert Artists International Auditions in New York.
 He was also a recipient of the “American Masterpieces” grant from the National Endowment for the Arts.

 Mr. Li holds degrees from The Juilliard School and the Peabody Institute.
 His principal teachers include Fred Sherry, Harvey Shapiro, Alan Stepansky, and David Hardy.
 Having previously taught at Indiana University-South Bend and the University of Central Florida, Mr. Li joined the award-winning Cavani Quartet and the faculty of the Cleveland Institute of Music in 2017.
 For many years, he has served as a jury member of the Fischoff Chamber Music Competition and the New World Symphony International Auditions.
 Mr. Li plays a 1773 cello by G. B. Guadagnini, generously on loan from the private collection of Mr. and Mrs. Rin Kei-Mei.